caspercrause/data-engineering-zoomcamp-2024/Week 3 Homework.md

 ### SETUP:
  - Create an external table using the Green Taxi Trip Records Data for 2022.
  - Create a table in BQ using the Green Taxi Trip Records for 2022 (do not partition or cluster this table).
  - It was very unlcear but you had to get the parquet data from a website into your CGP bucket.
-I have included a sample mage pipeline to ingests and exports the data as a preliminary step to the questions
+I have included a sample mage pipeline that ingests and exports the data as a preliminary step to the questions

 #### The Data Loader block:
 ```